bmsherman/LinAlg/README.md

 LinAlg
 ======

-LinAlg is a Haskell library which provides an embedded DSL for specifying numeric linear algebra computations in a purely functional manner.
+LinAlg is a Haskell library which provides an interface for specifying numeric linear algebra computations in a purely functional manner.
 Its interface is very much in the spirit of the Haskell library